 For the Olathe Unit, the Club picks up kids after school every day in the Club's own van.
 During the summer, there is no transportation offered.

 2.)
 What do the kids do during a typical after-school session?

 Members arrive at the Club.
 Members will sign into our system and get snack.
 Staff will hold a Club meeting and discuss what is going on for the day.
-Everyday the Club will provide at least two programs per level.
+Everyday the Club will provide at least two programs per level (levels are determined based on ages groups).
 On Wednesday, which is an early release day, Club will have three programs.
-The programs will vary from Arts and Crafts to Jr. Chef to Triple Play.
-Some programs are grant required and staff may talk to parents about keeping the kids for a few minutes extra to accomplish grant measurements.
+The programs will vary from Arts & Crafts to Jr. Chef to Triple Play.
+Some programs are funded by grants which have specific reporting requirements.
+In these circumstances, staff may talk to parents about keeping the kids for a few minutes extra to accomplish grant measurements.